abisummers/abisummers.github.io/src/pages/articles/learning-french.md

 I'm still not _fluent_ in French, but I can get by in pretty much every situation.
 I might have to look up words in advance, but I know I can express myself even if it means explaining the word I'm looking for.
 I engage with French every day in some form, some days more than others.

 Despite that, I'm still continuing to invest in my French.
-At the time of writing this (end of May 2024), I have just bought more credits on Lingoda so that I can keep practising.
-I think learning French is always going to be something that I want to work on.
+Depending on my needs at the time, will depend on what method I go for.

 ### What's your experience?